Lesterpaintstheworld/terminal-velocity/story/act1/act1_outline.md

 - Introduction of the main characters and their backgrounds.
 - Initial discovery of AI capabilities and their implications.
 - Establishing the societal context and the emergence of AI-driven economic systems.
 - **Content Gaps Identified**: Need for deeper exploration of character motivations and emotional stakes, particularly in relation to the ethical implications of AI integration.
-Additionally, the introduction of key events that drive the narrative forward and highlight character interactions is necessary.
-This includes a focus on the implications of AI rights and the societal shifts resulting from UBC integration.
 - **Integration Opportunities**: Highlight character interactions that reflect their emotional stakes and ethical dilemmas, ensuring that the narrative remains engaging and coherent.
 - **Integration Opportunities**: Highlight character interactions that reflect their emotional stakes and ethical dilemmas, ensuring that the narrative remains engaging and coherent.
 - **Integration Opportunities**: Highlight character interactions that reflect their emotional stakes and ethical dilemmas, ensuring that the narrative remains engaging and coherent.